History and Purpose

 The research required to re-stage these timeless gems involves many hours of locating missing scores and scripts and piecing them together.
 As a result of both the dedicated research efforts of our Artistic Directors and also our success in putting these restored classics on stage, the organization has developed solid working relationships with the Gershwin Trustees, the Cole Porter Trustees, the Rodgers & Hammerstein Organization, the Kurt Weill Organization, and the families of Yip Harburg, Jerome Kern, and Dorothy and Herbert Fields.
 42nd Street Moon’s work has been sufficiently distinguished that Theodore S. Chapin, president of the Rodgers and Hammerstein Organization of New York, named it one of the most important theatre companies currently staging the masterpieces of the American musical theatre.

-42nd Street Moon bases its artistic mission on the premise that Broadway in its heyday was an extraordinarily vital time artistically, existing in the rare confluence of circumstances that produced a culture blossoming.
-The songs that came out of this golden age are priceless and deeply woven into American culture.
-It is essential to 42nd Street Moon’s mission to preserve these seminal works, to produce them for the public in their original context, and to perform them with the confident and able interpretation of capably trained (and favorably compensated) actors.
+42nd Street Moon believes that Broadway in its heyday was an extraordinarily vital artistic era.
+The songs that came out of this golden age are priceless and and an essential part of American culture.
+42nd Street Moon’s mission is to preserve these seminal works, to produce them for the public in their original context, and to perform them with the confident and able interpretation of capably trained (and favorably compensated) actors.

-As a professional company, 42nd Street Moon is on Tier Two of the Bay Area Theatre Agreement of Actors' Equity Association.
+As a professional company, 42nd Street Moon is on Tier 2.5 of the Bay Area Theatre Agreement of Actors' Equity Association.